Answered By: Anthony Anderson Last Updated: Aug 08, 2017 Views: 45

 Scores can be difficult to find because composers use generic titles like "symphony" or "concerto", which are the names of the forms used to structure the music.
 Often, composers write multiple pieces of music with the same form, so we find Symphony No. 1, Symphony No. 2, etc.

 To help in your search, librarians catalog this music with uniform titles, which bring together all editions and arrangements of the same piece under one name.

 For example, the uniform title for an arrangement of Mozart's 13th symphony for guitar quartet is: Symphonies, K.112, F major; arr.

-To find a piece in HOMER with a generic title:
+To find a piece in the USC Libraries Catalog with a generic title:

-- Enter the composer's name (e.g., Mahler) as the author.
+- Enter the composer's name (e.g., Mahler) as the Author/creator.

 - Enter the form of the piece (symphonies) as the the title; always use the plural form--i.e., concertos not concerto.